Other Awards and Honors

-Dr. Lal joined the faculty at Cornell University during July of 2002.
+Dr. Lal joined the faculty at Cornell University in July 2002.
 Prof. Lal is a member of the Cornell Nanobiotechnology Center and the Cornell Biomedical Engineering Department.
-He is also a member of the American Association for the Advancement of Science (AAAS), (IEEE), athe Institute of Electrical and Electronic Engineers and the Acoustical Society of America (ASA).
+He is also a member of the American Association for the Advancement of Science (AAAS), (IEEE), the Institute of Electrical and Electronic Engineers and the Acoustical Society of America (ASA).

 Professor Sheila Hemami has been elected an IEEE Signal Processing Society Distinguished Lecturer, with a two-year term starting 2010.